GAMch1k/spy-game-api/README.md

 # About

-Go-To-Do-App is simple mobile and desktop app written on Go that work with [Go-To-Do-Api](https://github.com/GAMch1k/go-to-do-api), it can show, edit, delete and post tasks on server.

-It was written just to learn more about Go.
+Spy-Game-API is an Golang API for Spy Game that I write with my friend, just for fun

 # API endpoints